trimstray/nginx-admins-handbook/doc/RULES.md

   > With built-in variable `$request_uri` we can effectively avoid doing any capturing or matching at all.
 By default, the regex is costly and will slow down the performance.

-  > This rule is addressing passing the URL unchanged to a new host, sure return is more efficient just passing through the existing URI.

   I think the best explanation comes from the official documentation:

   > _Don’t feel bad here, it’s easy to get confused with regular expressions.
 In fact, it’s so easy to do that we should make an effort to keep them neat and clean._

+  > This rule is addressing passing the URL unchanged to a new host, sure return is more efficient just passing through the existing URI.

+  > The value of `$request_uri` is always the original URI (full original request URI with arguments) as received from the client and is not subject to any normalisations compared to the `$uri` directive.

+  > Use `$request_uri` in a map directive, if you need to match the URI and its query string.

+  > An unconsidered use the `$request_uri` can lead to many strange behaviors.
+For example, using `$request_uri` in the wrong place can cause URL encoded characters to become doubly encoded.
+So the most of the time you would use `$uri`, because it is normalised.

 ###### Example